Emily Jiang

 Switch to 9g + fix routing

-2.5× torque headroom (0.7 → 1.8 kg/cm).
-Metal gears handle fatigue cycles better.
-Bundled with the planned 1% casing resize so it ships in one iteration, not two.
+2.5× torque headroom (0.7 → 1.8 kg/cm) and metal gears for fatigue life.
+Bundled with the planned 1% casing resize to ship in one iteration.

 02 / AutoPlane